Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion, cotorsion, and the Auslander-Gruson-Jensen functor

-\begin{remark} Though $\overline{\Hom}(B,\blank)$ is not the injective stabilization of $\Hom(B,\blank)$, it is injectively stable as it clearly vanishes on injectives.
-This functor is also finitely presented: just apply the contravariant Hom functor to a cosyzygy sequence of $B$. \end{remark}
+Continuing with the functor $F = (B,\blank)$, its injective stabilization $\overline{F}$ is $0$ because~$F$ is left-exact.
+Therefore, the injective stabilization of $(B,\blank)$ does not return the functor $(\overline{B, \blank})$, which sends any module $C$ to the abelian group $(\overline{B,C})$, known as Hom modulo injectives.
+Even though $(\overline{B,\blank})$ is not the injective stabilization of $(B,\blank)$, it is injectively stable as it clearly vanishes on injectives.
+As we remarked before, this functor is also finitely presented: just apply the contravariant Hom functor to a cosyzygy sequence of $B$.

+At this point it is convenient to recall the active/inert terminology introduced earlier in this paper.
+The passage from torsion to cotorsion was motivated by a somewhat imprecise formal duality between the injective stabilization $A \ot \blank$ of the tensor product and the projective stabilization $(\overline{\blank, C})$ of the contravariant Hom functor.
+A more precise statement would refer to the \texttt{active} injective stabilization of the tensor product and the \texttt{active} projective stabilization of the contravariant Hom.
+Following a suggestion by George Janelidze, we denote the latter by $(\overset{\leftharpoondown}{\blank, C})$.\footnote{A similar harpoon notation, in place of the underline, can be used to denote the \texttt{projective stabilization} of the covariant Hom.
+With all these conventions in place, we can finally avoid the confusion with the stabilizations and Hom modulo projectives or injectives.}